igrishaev/dos-and-donts/README.md

 - Don't use triggers to implement business logic.
 Such behaviour is quite implicit and difficult to maintain.
 And business rules change all the time.

+- Never use floats for currency.
+Either use `NUMERIC(precision, scale)` type or keep your money sums in cents within `BIGINT`.

+- Never use string formatting operator to put parameters into a query.
+Today, every DB library takes care of quoting them.
+If you need to pass a table name, (what is impossible to deal with using parameters), declare a list of available names and check it explicitly by occurrence in that list.

 ### [Code](#code)

 - Don't align you code with spaces like it's shown below.
 Use one space only.